arcxteam/fortytwo-node/README.md

 - INFO Request d06dc0566a9fac84ab6539b7554f6605c593962fe2365cbc84918efbf06a4b11 <mark>has too short deadline to fit.
 Required speed: 0.001233404909875498.
 Max: 0.001</mark>

 #### Solutions
-- Ur server need faster for complete any Task Inference
+- The server need faster for complete any Task Inference
-- Need activate on AVX2 or use another low LLModel visit the Huggingface
+- Need activate on AVX2 or use another low-parameter LLModel visit the Huggingface
-- List LLModel check here https://github.com/arcxteam/fortytwo-node/blob/main/llmodel.py
+- Or check here for list LLM GGUF Models custom https://arcxteam.github.io/fortytwo-node/llmodel.html

 ---